-Now, suppose that after Alice sends Bob system $B$, Bob obtains click events for some of the received signals.
-Then, Alice and Bob perform fictitious measurements on their systems to generate the raw data in the experiment.
-We are interested in the state of their $k^{\text{th}}$ systems just before the fictitious measurements, which resulted in a click at Bob's detectors.
+To estimate the phase error rate of the $t^{\rm th}$ virtual protocol, we now consider a particular pulse $k$ with a tag $t$.
+We are interested in the state of Alice's and Bob's $k^{\text{th}}$ systems before the fictitious measurements in the $t^{\rm th}$ virtual protocol, which resulted in a click at Bob's detectors.
 To obtain this state, recall that any operations and measurements on system $B$, including the detection measurements on the pulses received by Bob, commute with Alice's measurements.
-Hence, we can assume that Alice has already measured her first $k-1$ ancillas.
-Then, we have the resulting state as
+Hence, we can assume that Alice has already measured her first $k-1$ ancillas before sending system B. Then, we have the resulting state as

-where $j_{1}',\cdots, j_{k-1}'$ represent the outcomes of Alice's measurement on her first $k-1$ ancillas.
-To simplify this state, we introduce the following definition